Frequently asked questions.

 All RNnetwork travel nurses must be legally able to work in the United States and available to begin assignments on specified dates and times.
 We also recommend that you have one year of clinical nursing experience and one year of experience in your specialty.

 A full-time schedule is defined as 36 to 40 hours per week and can be completed as either five 8-hour shifts, four 10-hour shifts, or three 12-hour shifts.
+We offer the option of working 48 hours based on the needs of the facility at the time of placement.

 For your travel nursing needs RNnetwork has a variety of opportunities — large to small hospitals, major metro areas to rural communities — and of course, access to the nation's top teaching facilities.
 With travel nursing, choosing a fast-paced lifestyle or a quiet, peaceful environment is as simple as discussing your preferences with your RNnetwork recruiter.